How to intercept and read network requests in Puppeteer

 If you're scraping a page where the data shows up in the browser but never in the HTML you get back, you have probably already opened the Network tab and watched the real payload arrive as a separate XHR or fetch call returning JSON.
 The page renders from that response, not from the markup, so parsing the DOM gets you a loading spinner and selectors that resolve to nothing.

 The fix is to listen to the browser's own traffic instead of the rendered output.
-Puppeteer surfaces every request and response through page.on('request') and page.on('response'), and for the response bodies those events do not hand you directly, a Chrome DevTools Protocol Network session reads them from the browser.
+We'll build a small script that launches headless Chrome and watches every outgoing request so you can see the method, URL, and type of each call, reads the JSON body of the XHR and fetch responses that feed a single-page app as they arrive, and keeps a Chrome DevTools Protocol session ready for the response bodies the high-level events do not hand you directly.
 That gives you the same JSON the page consumes, in about 40 lines of Node.js with one library.

 The complete script